ak-sh-at/Chat_app/README.md

 # Chat_app
-After download or clone run npm install to install all the dependancies.
+After download or clone run npm install to install all the dependencies.